 Be patient.
-By letting nature take its course, bringing a new dog home to another dog works well if you can let the old dog and a second dog works itself out.
+By letting nature take its course, bringing a new dog home to another dog works well if you can let the old dog and a second dog adjust on their own time.

 By letting the dogs establish their relationship, the puppy’s inherent pack instincts are reinforced.
 The puppy will learn trust and respect and understand his place in the pack has to be earned.